-Throughout 2022, our Energy Manager conducted national training with our Operations teams focused on energy efficiency and recommended actions targeted to identify opportunities for operational efficiencies.
+To foster a culture of operational efficiency within our property management teams, we have ongoing programming and training that is focused on energy efficiency and identifying actions to improve operational efficiencies.
 Reductions are achieved through operational best practices, energy efficiency assessments, and equipment retrofits & upgrades.